55 minutes

 How differently people grow and change

-1. Invite students to arrange themselves in a line according to the month of their birthday.
-Indicate which end of the line is January and which is December.
+1. Invite students to arrange themselves in a line according to oldest to youngest.
+Indicate which end of the line is the oldest and which is the youngest.
 (An alternative if space does not allow would be to have students raise their hand or stand as the months of the year are called out).

 3. Discuss the results and talk about how everybody is approximately the same age but there is a lot of variation amongst the group in regard to physical traits, personalities and experiences.